 Follow Steps 1 to 3, in Section 1 (above).

-Separate the components in the kit.
+Separate the components in the surface repair kit.
 The kit will include a bonding agent, stir stick, small container, catalyst, spreader tool, color match paint and detail brush.

 Apply the bonding agent to the cracked area.
 You may have to brush it on; some kits have a spray can version.
 Let it dry several hours in a well-ventilated area.